 Guidelines for management of change for process safety

-What triggers Management of Change (MOC) procedures?
+What triggers MOC procedures?

 Organizational changes, such as changes resulting from mergers, acquisitions, reorganizations, staffing changes, or budget revisions, may affect PSM at the plant level and trigger a PSM MOC procedure.